elunna/hackem/hackem_changelog.md

 | Level 21: | Sickness resistance |

 (*) mummies instead inflict regular physical damage to withering resistant monsters.

 Weaknesses:
-- As Vampires, they are vulnerable to silver (watch out!))
+- Vulnerable to silver.
-- Vampires can wield and wear silver items, but it blocks their natural regeneration
+- Vampires can wield and wear silver items, but it damages them and blocks their natural regeneration
 - Restricted in two-weapon skill.
 - Start with a small penalty to luck (-1) and alignment (-5)
 - Disabled #monster polymorph for the vampiric race.